elcorto/psweep/doc/source/written/manual.md

 example above, `run.py` would be the exact same file for each job.

-So we recommend to use the `dask` workflow if you can and use templates as a fallback solution, for instance if `dask_jobqueue` doesn't have something that matches your compute infrastructure.
+So we recommend to use the `dask` workflow if you can and use templates as a fallback solution, for instance if

+* `dask_jobqueue` doesn't have something that matches your compute infrastructure
+* your workload doesn't have a Python interface / it is cumbersome to create a Python function that runs your workload

 ## Special topics